curl/curl/docs/TheArtOfHttpScripting.md

  side certificates.
 All certificates are locked with a pass phrase, which you need to enter before the certificate can be used by curl.
 The pass phrase can be specified on the command line or if not, entered interactively when curl queries for it.
-Use a certificate with curl on a HTTPS server like:
+Use a certificate with curl on an HTTPS server like:

     curl --cert mycert.pem https://secure.example.com